vmware-tanzu/community-edition/docs/site/content/docs/latest/aws-intro.md

-# Amazon EC2
+# AWS

-Complete the following steps for a full Tanzu Community Edition implementation to Amazon EC2:
+Complete the following steps for a full Tanzu Community Edition implementation to AWS:

 **Review the [Planning your installation](installation-planning.md) topic before you begin.**